encukou/abi3/PEP.rst

 The goal is for the limited API to cover everything needed to interact with the interpreter.
-There main reasons to not include a public API in the limited subset should be that it needs implementation details that change between CPython versions, like struct memory layouts, for performance reasons.
+There main reason to not include a public API in the limited subset should be that it needs implementation details that change between CPython versions (like struct memory layouts) for performance reasons.

 The limited API is not limited to CPython; other implementations are encouraged to implement it and help drive its design.

-XXX? : Note that :pep:`387` applies to *all* Python API, not just the limited subset

 Specification
 =============

-To make the stable ABI more useful and stable, the following changes are proposed.
+To make the stable ABI more useful and robust, the following changes are proposed.

 Stable ABI Manifest
 -------------------

-All members of the stable ABI – functions, typedefs, structs, struct fields, data values etc. – will be explicitly listed in a single "manifest" file, along with the Limited API version they were added in.
+All members of the stable ABI – functions, typedefs, structs, data, macros, and constants – will be explicitly listed in a single "manifest" file, `Misc/stable_abi.dat`.

-Struct fields that users of the stable ABI are allowed to access will be listed explicitly.
+For structs, any fields that users of the stable ABI are allowed to access will be listed explicitly.

+The manifest will also serve as the definitive list of the Limited API.
 Members that are not part of the Limited API, but are part of the Stable ABI (e.g. ``PyObject.ob_type``, which is accessible by the ``Py_TYPE`` macro), will be annotated as such.

-Notes saying “Part of the stable ABI” will be added to Python's documentation automatically, in a way similar to the notes on functions that return borrowed references.
+For items that are not available on all systems, the manifest will record the feature macro that determines their presence, such as `MS_WINDOWS` or `HAVE_FORK`).
+To make the implementation (and usage from non-C languages) easier, all such macros will be simple names; if a future item needs a “negative” macro or complex expression (such as a hypothetical `#ifndef MACOSX` or `#ifdef POSIX && ~LINUX`), a new feature macro will be derived from that.

 The format of the manifest will be subject to change whenever needed.
 It should be consumed only by scripts in the CPython repository.
-If a more public list is needed, a script can be added to generate it.
+If a stable list is needed, a script can be added to generate it.

 The following wil be generated from the ABI manifest:

 * Source for the Windows shared library `PC/python3dll.c`.
 * Input for documentation, `Doc/data/stable_abi.dat`.
+* Test case that checks the runtime availablility of symbols (see below).

 Runtime availablility of the ABI symbols will be checked using ``ctypes``, see :ref:`Testing the Stable ABI` below.

-CI tasks will be added to check the following against the stable ABI manifest:
+The following will be checked against the stable ABI manifest as part of continuous integration:

-* The reference count summary, `Doc/data/refcounts.dat`.
+* The reference count summary, `Doc/data/refcounts.dat`, includes all function in the stable ABI (among others).
 * The functions/structs declared and constants/macros defined
-  after ``Python.h`` is included with ``Py_LIMITED_API`` set.
+  when ``Python.h`` is included with ``Py_LIMITED_API`` set.
-* Test suite checking the runtime availablility of symbols.
+  (Initially Linux only; other systems may be added in the future.)

 Contents of the Stable ABI